Why You Should Test Your SEO Ideas Before You Ship Them

 SEO is a black box.
 Nobody knows the future of Google’s algorithms and how the search engine perceives your unique web pages.

 The closest you could get to understanding it is by acknowledging that Google is getting smarter every minute as you read this blog piece.
-The only way to keep your SEO game up and running in this competitive age is through consistent experimentation.
+The only way to boost your SEO conversion optimization activities is through consistent research and experimentation.

 Just like the COVID vaccines.
 There are so many other factors at play you can only say with some reasonable amount of confidence that you can expect the results to come out a certain way.Kevin Indig, Head of SEO, Shopify

-The only solution to crack your SEO efforts for revenue generation is to keep testing, keep optimizing!
+The only solution to crack SEO conversion optimization for revenue generation is to keep testing, and keep optimizing your website experience!